twintravelbohol/sunday/_posts/2017/october/headlines/oct 08 - 14/2017-10-08-could-he-be-the-annointed-one-in-2019-gubernatorial-race.md

 ---
 layout: post
-title: 'Could he be the annointed one in the 2019 gubernatolrial race'
+title: 'Could he be the annointed one in 2019 gubernatorial race?'
 category: headlines
 image: true
 hl-title: 'COULD HE BE THE ANNOINTED ONE?'